 After spending the last few years as a full time mum, Catherine,42, wanted to return to work.
 Her husband provides an income, but now that her son in old enough she desperately wants to improve their financial situation.
 She says without the support of the Centre she would have already given up.
 “When I arrived at the Centre I was really […]

-The Centre offers one to one employment support to help you find work and improve your in-work prospects.
+The Centre offers one-to-one employment support to help you find work and improve your in-work prospects.
 The service is client-centred and based on your preferences.
-What we offer The Employment team can help you build your confidence through various services: Careers guidance and vocational profiling Help with CVs, job applications and cover letters.
-Interview preparation and practice.
-Direct contact […]
+What we offer The Employment team can help you build your confidence through various services: Careers guidance and vocational profiling Help with CVs, job applications and cover letters Interview preparation and practice Direct contact with local […]

 Everyone who comes to the Cardinal Hume Centre is treated as an individual, and much of our work is done on a one to one basis.
 The first question we ask is ‘what do you want to achieve?’
 By taking this approach we are able to move away from simply categorising someone as homeless, a single parent, unemployed, a migrant […]